 Considering a career in data science?
 Wondering what exactly that entails?
 Welcome to your complete guide to professional advancement.
+We had fun writing it.
+We hope you’ll have fun reading it.

 The Definition of a Data Scientist